-2017 Annual Report
+2018 Annual Report

 Message from the Chair and Executive Director

-None of this inspiring achievement would be possible without the tireless work of our board, our executive, our administrative staff and our wonderful, indispensable volunteer team.
-Thanks to you all!
+We are always excited by new ideas and open to suggestions for fresh projects.
+Above, all we are honoured to be able to continue to work with countless people of such courage and imagination.
+None of this inspiring achievement would be possible without the tireless work of our board, our executive, our administrative staff and our wonderful, indispensable volunteer team!

-Dure Dara OAM, Chair
+Dur-é Dura OAM, Chair

-Paul Komesaroff, AM, Executive Director
+Professor Paul Komesaroff AM, Executive Director